omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Once activated on the [modules](index.md) tab of the admin dashboard, Faceted Browse is configured on a site-by-site basis.

+## Terminology

+A quick guide to the terms used to describe the aspects of a faceted browse page.

+- Category: a group of resources (items, item sets, or media) to which facets are applied on a specific page.
+- Column: information to display for each resource in the category.
+Once you have at least one column, the items will display in a table form (not a grid).
+- Facet: an aspect of a resource - usually part of the metadata - which becomes a way to filter the resources in the category.

 ## Creating and managing Faceted Browse pages

 Once the Facet Browse module is active, a tab for Faceted Browse will appear in the context menu for every site.
 Clicking on this tab will take you to a list of all of your Faceted Browse pages for that site.